5 Top Foods You Should Avoid Eating in Winter to Control Your Cholesterol Level

 Key Takeaways

-- Fried foods and desserts are high cholesterol foods to avoid
+• Fried foods and desserts are high cholesterol foods to avoid

-- Include oats, garlic and legumes in your low cholesterol diet
+• Include oats, garlic and legumes in your low cholesterol diet

-- A high cholesterol diet increases the risk of heart ailments
+• A high cholesterol diet increases the risk of heart ailments

 Winter is the time when your cholesterol level may fluctuate.
 This is because your body needs calories to warm it up and this makes you want to eat more.
 It is no surprise that reports also prove that you can witness a drastic increase in your cholesterol levels in colder months [1].

 Another reason for this is inactivity and sluggishness.
 During the summer, you tend to be more active.
 However, the cold weather may keep you from working out and being physically active.
 There’s also a higher risk of snacking for fun while staying indoors.
-Consuming high cholesterol foods during this time can pose a big threat to your health.
+Consuming high-cholesterol foods during this time can pose a big threat to your health.

 So, it is always better to avoid foods with high cholesterol [2].
 Instead, consume foods that lower cholesterol fast.
-A few foods you can include in your low cholesterol diet include:
+A few foods you can include in your low-cholesterol diet include:

 While these are foods you should include in your diet, it is important to know about certain bad cholesterol foods.
-These are the cholesterol foods to avoid if you want to be safe from ailments such as stroke and heart diseases.
+These are the cholesterol foods to avoid if you want to be safe from ailments such as stroke and heart disease.
 Read on to know more.

 Food to avoid with high cholesterol